When I first switched to digital photography I was initially a bit confused by the concept of what is white balance in photography.

 Using the correct white balance setting for the conditions you’re shooting in helps to achieve an accurate white balance.
 In other words your whites will be white and you’ll avoid color casts that make your image appear unnatural.

 Imagine a gritty film scene that had gentle hues of orange and pink.
 It wouldn’t work.
-These scenes are usually quite blue and desaturated in color to emphasise the cold, hard vibe.
+These scenes are usually quite blue and desaturated in color to emphasize the cold, hard vibe.
 Think Scandi noir.

-How is white balance measured?
+How is white balance in photography measured?

 Kelvin is the unit of measurement for the color temperature of light.
 When you set white balance, you’re setting the Kelvin for the scene and telling the camera that the light is a particular color temperature.

-How to set white balance?
+How to set white balance

-- auto white balance
+- Auto white balance

-- use the standard white balance settings built into your camera
+- Use the standard white balance settings built into your camera

-- adjust the Kelvin manually for custom white balance
+- Adjust the Kelvin manually for custom white balance

-- use custom white balance presets
+- Use custom white balance presets

 Let’s look at each of these.